pengyang0411/pengyang0411.github.io/_pages/about.md

 ## Research Interest

-My research focus is to develp new statistical methods and computational tools for the application of cancer clinical trials and genomic data.
-My interested ares are:
+My research focus is to develop new statistical methods and computational tools for the application of cancer clinical trials and genomic data.
+My interested areas are:

 * Bayesian statistics and hypothesis testing
 * Bayesian adaptive clinical trial design